-This is 51 B.C.
+We are in 51 BC.
 The surrender of Alesia a year before and the capture of its legendary leader Vercingetorix, led to the subjugation of almost all the peoples of Gaul.
 But Gaul was still not reduced to impotence.
 The defeated soon recovered and decided to attack the Romans now in small groups and on several points at once.

-Julius Caesar had to fight successively the Bituriges (Berry region), the Carnutes (Orleans region), the Bellovaques (Beauvais region), the Trevires (Belgium) and finally the Pictons, who were massacred in the region of Lemonum (Poitiers).
+Julius Caesar had to fight successively against the Bituriges (Berry region), the Carnutes (Orleans region), the Bellovaques (Beauvais region), the Trevires (Belgium) and finally the Pictons, who were massacred in the Lemonum region (Poitiers).
 More than 12,000 Gauls were killed in this way.